 “Now we got the Television Watchers, the Cell Phone Talkers.
 Whole class of men and women who watch TV or some version of it, like this Internet thing – stay attached to little machines all day long.
 A lifetime.
 Sad: free-thinking goes in the toilet.
 The Television Watchers start thinking alike, looking alike, buying alike, and they don’t know why.
 I’m harsh.
 I don’t forgive the TV for lying so much.
 Some people do.
 Ever thought of the rise of the television and that funny little coincidence of the Cold War and the National Security State?
 National Security Act is signed in 1947.
 OSS becomes CIA.
 Five years later – less – first televisions go into mass production, mass distributed.
 The Television Watcher is born while the state expands.
 Enormous increases in defense funding, war funding.
 A standing army is built unlike any you ever seen in the history of the country.
 Expansion of the secrecy of affairs: the things that can be held from people now include billions of dollars, all that black spending.
-State grows and low price lexapro grows and grows, and so do the Television Watchers.
+State grows and order lexapro 20 mg grows and grows, and so do the Television Watchers.
 Cold War was the worst thing to ever happen to this country.”

 “You need I.D. to live in this world,” I told him.
 I had the odd feeling saying it that I was actually a tape-recorded message, and I immediately apologized.